jenox/Master-Thesis/Documents/Meetings.md

 - Duality of problems: cartogram for vertex-weighted graph vs realizing drawing (of dual) with given face areas

 TODOs
-- Linda Kleist result as initial configuration for force-directed?
+- [x] Can Linda Kleist result as initial configuration for force-directed?
-- Check if Webcola can be used to ensure no edge crossings are created! -> no
+- [x] Check if Webcola can be used to ensure no edge crossings are created! -> no
-- Draft algorithm and evaluation structure: black boxes with input and output
+- [x] Draft algorithm and evaluation structure: black boxes with input and output
-- Title for thesis
+- [x] Title for thesis
-- Quality Metrics
+- [x] Think about quality metrics
     - “Local fatness”
     - Polygonal complexity
     - Can we create constraints for those?
-- Research questions for evaluation?
+- [x] Think about research questions for evaluation
     - How much worse is applying changes to just starting from scratch?
     - Think in terms of possible plots